potassco/flatzingo/README.md

 docker ps -a
 ```

-To use the same docker container again instead of creating a new one use:
+To use the same docker container again instead of creating a new one, use the `$CONTAINER_ID` from the list of containers after running the command above.

 ```
 docker start -i $CONTAINER_ID
 ```